Timon Altwegg: Career

-Altwegg has resided since 1992 in Kreuzlingen, being invited to play concerts in Europe and the United States, often of chamber music.
+Altwegg has been invited to play concerts in Europe and the United States, often of chamber music.
 In May 2004, Altwegg played as the first foreign soloist with Iraqi National Symphony Orchestra in Bagdad, and teaching a master class at the music academy in Bagdad.
 The event was supported by the Embassy of Switzerland, The Swiss Foreign Office and the Ministry of Culture of Iraque.
 It was covered in the book Shrapnels.
 En marge de Bagdad by Élisabeth Horem in 2005.
-In 2005 and 2007.
-Altwegg toured in South America, playing in Columbia, Ecuador, El Salvador and Guatemala.
+In 2005 and 2007, Altwegg toured in South America, playing in Columbia, Ecuador, El Salvador and Guatemala.

 Contemporary composers have written music for Altwegg, such as Frank Lévy a piano sonata.
 Altwegg forms a viola duo with his wife, Hana Gubenko.
-They recorded in 2015 works for viola and piano including Sonata ebraica by Graham Waterhouse.
+They recorded in 2015 works for viola and piano in a collection entitled Sonata ebraica (Hebrew Sonata), after the Viola Sonata by Graham Waterhouse.

-He administers the surviving manuscripts of the British composer Freda Swain, and has begun his survey of her piano works on Toccata Classics.
+As musical advisor of the Swain-Alexander Trust in London, he administers the surviving manuscripts of the British composer Freda Swain, and has begun recordings of her piano works on Toccata Classics.

+Altwegg is a piano instructor at the Musikschule Kreuzlingen.

+Personal life

+Altwegg is married to the Russian violist Hana Gubenko; they have two children, residing in Kreuzlingen from 1992.